 Green smoothies for kids can actually be quite delicious as a snack or meal that they look forward to.
+It’s also one of my favorite high fiber foods for kids.

 Let’s take a look at where green smoothies rank on the health scale, tips for making them kid-friendly, and a simple formula to create your own.